 - clinical decision support

-An EHR system will allow your staff to be more present with residents and less focused on “paperwork”.
-In three different studies, EHR was found to be more time-efficient with unweighted relative time reductions per patient or patient encounters of −12.6% to −45.5%.
+A nursing home software system will allow your staff to be more present with residents and less focused on “paperwork”.
+In three different studies, long term care software was found to be more time-efficient with unweighted relative time reductions per patient or patient encounters of −12.6% to −45.5%.
 Spending sufficient time spent with residents and attending to their needs are crucial to improving the quality of care at your long term care facility and gaining resident satisfaction.

 Greater Accuracy.
 Greater Profits.